openvinotoolkit/geti-sdk/README.md

 What is not supported:
 - Model upload
 - Prediction upload
+- Plenty of other things that are supported in SonomaCreek but not included in the SDK just yet.
+These will be added in due time.

-## API reference
+## High level API reference
-The high level `SCRESTClient` class provides the following methods:
+The `SonomaCreek` class provides the following methods:

 - `download_project` -- Downloads a project by project name.